The Futures Premium and Rice Market Efficiency in Prewar Japan: Historical Interpretation

-The major destination port of Taiwanese and Korean rice in Japan was the port of Kobe.
-When the rice from Taiwan and Korea arrived at Kobe, barge clusters transported Taiwanese and Korean rice to the nearby port of Osaka, which was almost nine miles (15 kilometers) away (see \citet[pp. 561]{ichinoue1920ssr}).
+The major destination port for Taiwanese and Korean rice in Japan was the port of Kobe.
+When the rice from Taiwan and Korea arrived at Kobe, barge clusters transported Taiwanese and Korean rice to the nearby port of Osaka, which was almost nine miles (15 kilometers) away (see \citet[p.561]{ichinoue1920ssr}).
 Taiwanese and Korean rice differed in quality from domestic rice.
 Taiwanese and Korean rice was categorized as the indica variety as was the imported rice from Indochina.
-Taiwanese rice varied considerably in quality because the rice farming method in Taiwan was double cropping (see \citet[pp. 27]{maf1938rtf}).
-Korean rice was mixed with sand, stone, and other trash (see \citet[pp. 598]{hishimoto1938skr}).
-Korean rice was concentrated in Osaka because the rice traders could decontaminate the trash from Korean rice clustered in Osaka (see \citet[pp. 2]{maf1938rtf}).
+Taiwanese rice varied considerably in quality because the rice farming method in Taiwan was double cropping (see \citet[p.27]{maf1938rtf}).
+Korean rice was mixed with sand, stone, and other impurities (see \citet[p.598]{hishimoto1938skr}).
+Korean rice was concentrated in Osaka because rice traders who could decontaminate the impurities from Korean rice clustered in Osaka (see \citet[p.2]{maf1938rtf}).
 Osaka Asahi Shimbun reported, ``In Osaka, rice traders have excellent sales for Taiwanese rice because its demand has increased.''\footnote{See \citet{asahi1909rft} for details.}

-However, rice exchanges could not trade the imported rice.
-In the late 1900s, both the standard and deliverable commodities in the exchanges were domestic rice only.
+However, rice futures markets could not trade the imported rice.
+In the late 1900s, both the standard and deliverable commodities in the futures markets were domestic rice only.
 Therefore, the structure of the futures market differed from the spot market.
-In the late 1900s, market efficiency was reduced only in Osaka because the ratio of imported rice to all physical rice arrived in Osaka increased.
-As a practical measure, Tokyo Asahi Shimbun urged the government to shrink the market structure differences between the spot and the futures.\footnote{See \citet{asahi1911tst} for details.} Although the government forced the exchanges to accept imported rice from Taiwan and Korea as an alternative to deliverable domestic rice in June 1912, the futures price in both Tokyo and Osaka failed to be an accurate index of the expected price in the rice spot market in the 1910s.
+In the late 1900s, the market efficiency measure reduced only in Osaka because the ratio of imported rice to all physical rice arrived in Osaka increased.
+As a practical measure, Tokyo Asahi Shimbun urged the government to shrink the market structure differences between the spot and the futures.\footnote{See \citet{asahi1911tst} for details.} Although the government forced the futures markets to accept imported rice from Taiwan and Korea as an alternative to deliverable domestic rice in June 1912, the futures price in both Tokyo and Osaka failed to be an accurate index of the expected price in the rice spot market in the 1910s.